-All study procedures take place online or on the phone.
-There is no travel required.
-You can live anywhere in the United States.
+- All study procedures take place online or on the phone — no in-person visits are required.

 To be eligible, one must

 - be 18 years of age or older

 For more information, contact study staff at ENERGYstudy@uw.edu or (206) 598-0501.